 How Long Are Teacher Contracts in Arizona?

 Usually, teachers’ contracts come up for renewal and normally start within February of the next school year.
-So, you’ll be offered a new contract, or they’ll renew your old one.
+So, you’ll receive a new contract offer, or they’ll renew your old one.
 And like I said, that usually starts in February.
-But if they decide not to renew it, you end your contract at the end of May, and then you guys go your separate ways.
+But if they decide not to continue it, you end your contract at the end of May.
+You guys go your separate ways.
 You also can not renew it, which is the best way for an educator to end their employment with the school district.